nitk-nest/NeST/examples/packet-operations/README.md

 `ah-point-to-point-3.py` in `examples/address-helpers`.
 This program shows
 how to add an independent loss probability to the packets outgoing from the chosen network interface.

+## 5. packet-ping-preload-point-to-point-3.py
+This program emulates a point to point network that connects two hosts `h1` and `h2` via two routers `r1` and `r2`.
+20 ping packets are sent from `h1` to `h2`.
+It is similar to `examples/address-helpers/ah-point-to-point-3.py`.
+Out of 20 ping packets that are sent, the first 10 ping packets are sent simultaneously without waiting for a reply from `h2`, and the remaining 10 ping packets are sent one by one.
+The success/failure of all ping packets is reported.
+The ping preload option is used for sending the first 10 packets.